Looking to discover London’s best parks and wide open spaces?

 Hyde Park

-First established in 1637, Hyde Park is a wonderful large space in the heart of the city and a hub of activity, hosting concerts, sporting events, and the renowned Speakers’ Corner, where individuals can freely express their views, as well as the hugely popular Winter Wonderland with its endless fairground rides and stalls.
+First established in 1637, Hyde Park is one of London’s best parks and is a wonderful large space in the heart of the city and a hub of activity, hosting concerts, sporting events, and the renowned Speakers’ Corner, where individuals can freely express their views, as well as the hugely popular Winter Wonderland with its endless fairground rides and stalls.

 Home to the 40-acre lake known as The Serpentine, boating on the Serpentine Lake is popular all year round, when visitors can also hire a boat (pedalo or row boat) to enjoy Hyde Park from the water.